Who is the Lord-Lieutenant of County Londonderry?

 Mrs Alison Millar was appointed as Lord-Lieutenant of County Londonderry by Her Late Majesty Queen Elizabeth 11 on the 17th May 2018 succeeding Sir Denis Desmond KCVO CBE when he retired in early May 2018 after 18 years of service in the role.
 Alison had been one of his Deputy Lieutenants since 2009.

-Alison has lived and worked in the Coleraine area for nearly 50 years.
+Alison has lived and worked in the Coleraine area for over 50 years.
 She was born in Banbridge and as her father worked in the Post Office administration it meant moving towns four times throughout the Province before she was 10 years old.
 During that time she attended 5 different schools – the final one being Omagh Academy where she spent her most formative years.
 This early history gave her an independent approach to life.

 She studied Law at Queens in Belfast, graduating in 1974.
 She gained a reputation in local Government and Commercial Law with the family firm of Solicitors Macaulay Wray in Coleraine (formerly Wray & Baxter).
 For some years she was a member of the Disciplinary Tribunal of the Law Society of Northern Ireland.
 She retired out of practice in 2017.
 She carried out part time judicial work for over 39 years and retired from that work in 2020.
 She farms with her husband near Aghadowey.

 Over the years she has worked with and supported organisations in education and local Government, not least as a special legal advisor in the governance of the now University of Ulster during the 1980’s and early 1990’s and the former Coleraine Borough Council from 1978 to 2015.
 She was much involved in charity fundraising in the areas of education, health and sport.
 She is a member of the Ladies Branch of Royal Portrush Golf Club.
-She is also involved in the Regulations of Horse Racing and Point to Pointing in Ireland.
+She is also involved in the regulation of Horse Racing and Point to Pointing in Ireland.
 Her knowledge of the County is considerable.

 Who is the Vice Lord-Lieutenant?